Gillon McLachlan

-Gillon McLachlan (born 1973) is a former Australian sports administrator and now CEO of a major gambling company.
+Gillon McLachlan (born 1973) is an Australian business executive who is the CEO of Tabcorp.
 He is the former chief executive officer of the Australian Football League (AFL).
 He was appointed to the role in 2014, succeeding Andrew Demetriou, having previously been his deputy, and finished his contract at the end of the 2023 season, passing the reins to Andrew Dillon.
-McLachlan is currently the CEO of Tabcorp.

 Early life

 McLachlan grew up on his family farm, "Rosebank", located in Mount Pleasant, South Australia.
 His parents are Angus, a former first class cricketer, and Sylvia.
 He is the eldest of four brothers: Hamish, Will and Banjo.
 His uncle, Ian McLachlan, was an Australian government Minister for Defence, and was long term president (to 2014) of the South Australian Cricket Association.

 Schooling

 After completing secondary school as a boarder at St Peter's College, Adelaide, McLachlan obtained a Bachelor of Commerce degree at the University of Adelaide in 1995 and a Bachelor of Laws (Honours) degree at the University of Melbourne in 1996, where he was a resident at Trinity College.
 He later completed the Senior Executive Program at Stanford University.